Portfolio and Application Guidelines (BFA)

 - These observational drawings should range from short pose lengths (gesture drawings) to longer pose lengths, and should indicate the models’ faces, hands and feet.
 Drawings of nude models are preferred, but costume drawings may also be included.
 Applicants in the Character Animation program must have demonstrated experience working with the live model and ideally have at least one year’s worth of experience studying figure/life drawings.

 B. Observational drawings from real life:

-- Drawings and sketches of people and animals from real life
+- Drawings and sketches of people (in this case, not models) and animals from real life

 - Drawings of interior and exterior environments